CHCAA-EDUX/Programming-for-the-Humanities-E21/exercises/excr_04_listdict.md

-# Exercises for Functions Lesson #
+# Exercises for Lists and Dictionanries Lesson #

 ## Pair programming ##